 #7 MIRADOR TULUM BEACH

-If you like beaches and viewpoints be sure to add Mirador Tulum Beach to your list of things to do in Tulum.
+If you like beaches and viewpoints be sure to add Mirador Tulum Beach to your list of what to do in Tulum.

 ‘Mirador’ is the Spanish word for ‘Viewpoint’ and this particular one is very easy to find.
 Situated at the southern end of Sunrise Beach, you’ll see a rocky islet that sticks out over the ocean and you can simply walk out to it from the beach.